CESNET/ansible-role-firewall/README.md

 --------------
 - firewall_open_ssh_ports - predefined rules for accepting ssh only from networks of MUNI,CESNET,ZCU
 - firewall_open_tcp_ports - empty set, define as in the example below

-Example Playbook
+- firewall_known_ranges - known ranges for the Czech academic network Example Playbook
 ----------------
 ```yaml